Graduation (album): Musical style

 With Graduation, West made a departure from the soul samples of The College Dropout and the heavy orchestration of Late Registration.
 Motivated by stadium impulses, West ventured towards a more atmospheric soundscape, being imbued with arena rock elements while exploring electronic music.
 The musical progression arose from West touring the world in 2006 with U2 and the Rolling Stones.
 The change also came about from him listening to music that encompasses genres such as rock and house.
 According to Jayson Greene of Stylus Magazine, West had developed a fascination with Euro-disco, a European form of electronic dance music.
 Going further, a columnist for Slant Magazine asserted that the album's hip-hop beats would be "European-club-worthy" were they stripped of the vocals.
 Most importantly, Greene perceived that West had developed an affinity with electronic synthesizers.
 Chicago Tribune music critic Greg Kot commented on the incorporation of synthesizer sounds, saying he viewed Graduation as "an album steeped in keyboard tones, in all their richness and variety".
 Mark Pytlik of Pitchfork surmised that the album demonstrated a new electronic production style, specifically noting its modulated electronic noises.
 By contrast, AllMusic's Andy Kellman wrote, "Though the synthesizer use marks a clear, conscious diversion from Kanye's past productions, highlights ... are deeply rooted in the Kanye of old, using nostalgia-inducing samples, elegant pianos and strings, and gospel choirs".
-Graduation has been regarded as a pop-rap album by music journalists Brad Callas, Joshua Botte of NPR, AbsolutePunk, Vice magazine's Eric Sundermann, Jay Willis of GQ, and The Atlantics Spencer Korhaber.
+Graduation has been regarded as a pop-rap album by music journalists Brad Callas, Joshua Botte of NPR, AbsolutePunk, Vice magazine's Eric Sundermann, Jay Willis of GQ, and The Atlantic's Spencer Korhaber.